SirPuli/CoolDarkThemeThingy/readme.md

 </Application.Resources>

 ```
+Also, i added some stuff used for MVVM for some reason.
+I only really used it for the light/dark combobox at the bottom left of the screen.
 and thats about it.
 Enjoy :)
 # Errors and 'todo' stuff
 I dont entirely like the look of the sliders. blue's okay, but it's normally used for light theme cases. i messed up the colour of the background with the slider too.
 Background does **absolutely** nothing (i think).
 Border is technically the background, and foreground is the slider-ery bit (the blue bit atm).